Physics-50/General/docs/syllabus.md

 + Up to 48 hours past the deadline: 15%
 + Up to 72 hours past the deadline: 20%

- If you are experiencing extenuating circumstances please don't hesitate to reach out to your instructor to seek accommodation beyond the structures listed above.
+ If you are experiencing extenuating circumstances please don't hesitate to reach out to your instructor to discuss accommodation beyond the structures listed above.

 ## The Writing Center
 The Writing Center provides a welcoming space for writers to get feedback on their composition projects, whether written, spoken or visual pieces.
 Writing Center Consultants are prepared to assist students in any discipline with any stage of the writing process, from developing an idea to polishing a final draft.
 Even the most accomplished writers benefit from seeking feedback at the Writing Center.
 You may schedule an appointment through their website, [https://www.hmc.edu/learning-programs/writing center](https://www.hmc.edu/learning-programs/writing-center/){:target="_blank"}.